-- 3.2 To increase the maximum reduction available to 100% and reduce the number of customers undergoing recovery processes. - 3.3 To avoid unnecessary means testing and provide equitable access to CTR for all customers who receive welfare benefits. - 3.4 To reduce the requirement for recalculation of awards for customers on UC with fluctuating earnings.
+- 3.3 To increase the maximum reduction available to 100% and reduce the number of customers undergoing recovery processes. - 3.4 To avoid unnecessary means testing and provide equitable access to CTR for all customers who receive welfare benefits. - 3.5 To reduce the requirement for recalculation of awards for customers on UC with fluctuating earnings. - 3.6 To ensure that no customer is disadvantaged on the introduction of the new CTR Scheme - 3.7 To meet the statutory consultation requirements and inform future decision making.